cornerman/py3status-wiki/Handle-click-events-directly-from-your-i3status-config.md

 - **refresh** : This will refresh (expire the cache) of the clicked module.
 This also works for i3status modules (it will send a SIGUSR1 to i3status for you).
 - **refresh_all** : This will refresh **all** the modules from your i3bar (i3status included).
 This has the same effect has sending a SIGUSR1 to py3status.

-Please note that for obvious abuse (click spam) protection, those commands are rate limited to 1 per second.
+Please note that for obvious abuse (click spam) protection, those commands are rate limited to 1 per 100ms.

 ## using i3bar_click_events module ?
 All `i3bar_click_events` module users are advised to migrate away from this special module and use the new `on_click` parameter explained in this page.
 The `i3bar_click_events` module will still work and be used as a fallback to the new `on_click` parameter if it is loaded.